Our People

 Marissa Siebert

-Marissa joins the Education Department at BAYarts with over a decade of education experience ranging from high school teaching to nonprofit arts programming.
+Marissa has over a decade of education experience ranging from high school teaching to nonprofit arts programming.
 Formerly the Program Director at Upcycle Parts Shop in Cleveland, Marissa is particularly passionate about creative reuse and sustainability as it relates to the arts.
-At BAYarts she assists the Education Director and supports both kids and adult programming.
+At BAYarts she promotes the work of all our departments through various marketing initiatives.

 Shay Casey